 According to The New York Times, the U.S. government will pay $2.5 million to the family of Robert Stevens, a National Enquirer photo editor who was killed in 2001 by anthrax.
 Ms. Stevens, the deceased's widow, claims in her lawsuit that the government was negligent in stopping an Army lab from creating the anthrax that killed her husband and four others.

-In order to prove a wrongful death claim, four components of negligence must be present:
+In order to prove a wrongful death claim, our experienced West Palm Beach wrongful death attorneys must establish that the four components of negligence were present:

 - The defendant had a duty to the deceased.